bruceche/java-challenge/readme.md

 The tasks were both challenging and engaging, allowing me to showcase my skills effectively.<br>
 Exploring Spring Boot for the first time has been truly invigorating, and I'm eager to delve deeper into this technology.<br> I'm genuinely enthusiastic about the possibility of joining your team and making meaningful contributions to your projects.<br>
-Thank you for considering my application?I look forward to the opportunity to work together.
+Thank you for considering my application.
+I look forward to the opportunity to work together.

 ### What I did